 This is a Woman's head wrap.
-We acquired it in 1969.
+It is dated early to mid-20th century and we acquired it in 1969.
 Its medium is cotton and its technique is hand-loomed warp-faced plain weave, supplementary weft patterning.
 It is a part of the Textiles department.

 A married woman must wear a head wrap, or gèlè, in order for her to feel fully and properly dressed.
 The manner in which she wraps her gèlè is a personal creative expression.
 With each wearing, the seven-foot length of cloth is folded, pleated, pinched, tucked, and spread into a new form.
 Because the inner head is seen as the center of individuality and spirituality, a beautifully adorned head honors the sacred self.
 This hand-woven cotton cloth has enough body and stiffness to create dramatic sculptural forms.

 Mary Jo Arnoldi, "Headdresses and Hairdos," in Berg Encyclopedia of World Dress and Fashion Vol. 1: Africa, edited by Joanne B. Eicher and Doran Ross (Oxford: Berg, 2011).

 This object was